 \section{Related Work}

 Learning a driving policy from experts, instead of handcrafting it, is a really appealing idea.
-Accordingly, EtE-AD, where a deep model is trained by imitation learning, has become an active research topic \cite{Tampuu:2022}.
+Accordingly, in EtE-AD, a deep model is trained by imitation learning, which has become an active research topic \cite{Tampuu:2022}.
 Pioneering works following this approach are \cite{Pomerleau:1989, LeCun:2005, Bojarski:2016, Bojarski:2017}.
-However, it was the public release of the CARLA simulator \cite{Dosovitskiy:2017}, together with a vision-based EtE-AD model trained and tested on CARLA \cite{Codevilla:2018}, what attracted great attention to this paradigm \cite{Muller:2018,Bansal:2019,Liang:2018,Chen:2019,Bewley:2019,Codevilla:2019,Xiao:2020,Zhang:2021,Chitta:2021,Prakash:2021,Chen:2022,Shao:2022,Hu:2022,Wu:2022}.
+However, it was the public release of the CARLA simulator \cite{Dosovitskiy:2017}, together with a vision-based pure EtE-AD model trained and tested on CARLA \cite{Codevilla:2018}, that attracted great attention to this paradigm \cite{Muller:2018,Bansal:2019,Bewley:2019,Codevilla:2019,Xiao:2020,Zhang:2021,Chitta:2021,Prakash:2021,Chen:2022,Shao:2022,Hu:2022,Wu:2022}.

 Basically, we can find two ways of approaching EtE-AD according to the output of the underlying deep model.
 On the one hand, different proposals output waypoints on bird-eye-view (BeV) coordinates \cite{Muller:2018,Bansal:2019,Chen:2019,Chitta:2021,Prakash:2021,Chen:2022,Shao:2022}.
 These are then used by a controller for providing the proper steering and acceleration in driving.
 Note that generating BeVs involves 3D knowledge of the scene.
 On the other hand, other proposals directly output the ego-vehicle signals (steering, acceleration) \cite{Codevilla:2018,Pan:2018,Liang:2018,Bewley:2019,Codevilla:2019,Xiao:2020,Zhang:2021,Hu:2022}, which act on the vehicle either directly or after some signal-stabilizer filtering ({\eg}, using a PID).
-Both approaches have been combined, {\eg}, in \cite{Wu:2022}, where a branch of the EtE-AD model is used to predict waypoints and another to predict ego-vehicle signals, being the model output a combination of both, weighted according to the perceived road curvature.
+Both approaches were combined, {\eg}, in \cite{Wu:2022}, where a branch of the EtE-AD model is used to predict waypoints and another to predict ego-vehicle signals, being the model output a combination of both, weighted according to the perceived road curvature.